Sim4n6/plasoWiki/Style-guide.md

   analysis_report: an analysis report object (instance of AnalysisReport)
 """
 ```
-This is overly verbose, as is harder to parse.
+This is overly verbose, and is hard to parse.

 Instead do: